M66B/BackPackTrackII/README.md

 Description
 -----------

-BackPackTrack II is an open source utility application meant to continuously record your location, without draining your battery.
+BackPackTrack II is an open source utility application meant to continuously record your location, without draining your battery and without requiring an internet connection.

 The GPS will be switched on every 3 minutes for a maximum of 60 seconds (configurable) to acquire a location, but only if you are moving.
 When the GPS cannot get a fix, a network location will be used as backup.